 The State Controller's Office states that the District "provided no time records or time logs to support claimed costs" for a number of activities.
 The State Controller's Office argues, "The Data Collection sheets do not provide the names of each employee or the specific date and time of the charges, as required by the Amended Parameters and Guidelines Section VI.B.1(a)."
-As can be seen from the quoted language above, the parameters and guidelines do not require the "names of each employee" as the State Controller's Office argues; rather, they require a much more general "listing of each employee."
-Nor do the parameters and guidelines require "the specific date and time of the charges" as the State Controller's Office argues; rather, they require "the number of hours devoted to their function as they relate to this mandate."
+As can be seen from the quoted language above, the parameters and guidelines do not require the "names of each employee" as the State Controller's Office argues; rather, they require "the specific date and time of the charges" as the State Controller's Office argues; rather, they require "the number of hours devoted to their function as they relate to this mandate."
+31